Simplicity, Complexity, Unexpectedness, Cognition, Probability, Information

 addition to the fact that it is a window (see Conceptual Complexity).

-Consider, for instance, the number 131072.
+Similarly, consider the number 131072.
 There is a difference between merely saying that it is a number and producing a way of distinguishing it from all other numbers.
 Kolmogorov complexity corresponds to the latter action.
 Describing a number supposes that one eventually can reconstitute all its digits (e.g. by saying that it’s 2^17).

 Remark: You’re right if you think that an abnormally complex object may be unexpected.
 This is consistent with the above definition, as the exceptionally complex object is abnormally simple because of its being an exception (see the "Pisa Tower" effect).